 Executed as of, 2016.

 CITY

 CITY AND COUNTY OF Approved as to form

 SAN FRANCISCO, , City Attorney

-a municipal corporation -
+a municipal corporation

-By: By:
+By: Ву:

-By: Deputy City Attorney
+By:

 Director of Real Estate

 Approved on

-Approved on Board of Supervisors Ordinance No
+Approved onBoard of Supervisors Ordinance No

 •

+•

+ar r calic : ,

-State of California)
+State of California

 County of San Francisco)

-On before me a Notary
+On , before me, , a Notary

-Public personally appeared , a Notary, who proved to me on the whose name(s) is/are subscribed to the within
+Public, personally appeared , a Notary , who proved to me on the

-basis of satisfactory evidence to be the person(s) whose name(s) is/are subscribed to the within
+basis of satisfactory evidence to be the pers on(s) whose name(s) is/are subscribed to the within

-instrument and acknowledged to me that he/she/ they executed the same in his/her/their authorized
+e/she/they executed the same in his/her/their authorized

-capacity(ies), and that by his/her/their signature(
+ature(s) on the instrument the person(s), or the entity

-upon behalf of which the person(s) acted, execut · · · · · · · · · · · · · · · · · · ·
+upon behalf of which the person(s) acted, e xecuted the instrument.

-I certify under PENALTY OF PERJURY under the laws of the State of California that the
+inder the laws of the State of California that the

 foregoing paragraph is true and correct.

-WITNESS my hand and official seal.
+WITNESS my hand and official seal. •

 Signature

 (Affix Seal) •

+(z zzzzz Dout)